cleanlab/cleanlab/docs/source/index.rst

     lab = Datalab(data=your_dataset, label_name="column_name_of_labels")
     lab.find_issues(features=feature_embeddings, pred_probs=pred_probs)
     lab.report()  # summarize issues in dataset, how severe they are in each data point, ...

+While other data quality tools only catch limited types of data issues based on manually pre-defined validation rules, cleanlab applies automated data-centric AI techniques using your trained ML model to detect many more types of data issues that would otherwise be hard to catch.
+Don't dive into ML model improvement without first using AI to help check your data!

 3. Handle label errors and train robust models with noisy labels